 We effortlessly know that this is the family of the girl, even across the three intervening sentences in the full text.
-The writer could have said "the girl's family" but did not have to, knowing that readers would supply this information through inference.
+The writer could have said "the girl's family" but didn't have to, knowing that readers would supply this information though inference.

-Gaps like these are a pervasive and even essential component of language use: speakers appreciate what their listeners will infer from their knowledge of the world (e.g., children are presumed to have families) and from the communicative context that they share.
-It is one of the points of Grice's (1975) Maxim of Quality: do not be more informative than required.
-The long-standing question, of course, is how this is done.
+Gaps like these are a pervasive and essential component of language use: speakers appreciate what their listeners will infer from their knowledge of the world (e.g., children are presumed to have families) and from the context that they share.
+This is one of the points of Grice's Maxim of Quality: do not be more informative than required (Grice, 1975).
+It is central part of what makes a text cohesive.

+The question is how this is done.
 How is our extensive body of background knowledge and inference organized?
 How do we deploy it so effortlessly?
-That is the subject of this paper, where we lay out some of our initial results from a recently initiated project.
+That is the subject of this paper, where we lay out our initial results from a recently initiated project into this question.